TimMouskhelichvili/personal/public/static/markdown/blog/javascript-substring/en.md

 ## Examples

-Here, I've compiled a list of some common use cases for the substring() method.
+Here, I've compiled a list of some common use cases for the `substring()` method.

-## 1. How to get the substring before a specified character?
+## 1. How to get a substring before a specified character?

-You can get a substring before a specified character using the substring() and indexOf() functions.
+You can get a substring before a specified character using the `substring()` and `indexOf()` functions.

 ```javascript
 const str = "This is a, very long string!";